 “Every bride wants to look amazing in their dress and on their honeymoon,” Beverly Hills plastic surgeon Dr. Shelia Nazarian said.
 “Coolsculpting is so safe and easy.
 It leaves no scars.
 And it works.”

 Dr. Nazarian said brides interested in CoolSculpting need to plan six months to a year ahead of the big date to have “wow” results in time for their wedding.

 Advanced planning is also necessary for brides looking to change their pearly whites.
-Invisalign, No.3 on the list, is the only smile-enhancing treatment that made the top five treatments, and that can take four to 18 months to complete the treatment.
+Invisalign, number three on the list, is the only smile-enhancing treatment that made the top five treatments, and that can take four to 18 months to complete the treatment.

-Hyaluronic acid fillers Juvederm and Restylane, commonly used for everything from plumping lips to filling fine lines around the mouth, hold the No. 4 and 5 spots.
+Hyaluronic acid fillers Juvederm and Restylane, commonly used for everything from plumping lips to filling fine lines around the mouth, hold the number four and five spots.
 Dr. Youn said a lot of brides come into his office a month or two before the wedding for lip enhancement.